Mitchell-Peck-Development/my-team-docs/accessing/login.md

 ![](../.gitbook/assets/user-loginerror)

 If you're still getting this error, ask your coach to tell you your ID.
-They can see it by going into Settings -> Users and clicking the edit icon.
+They can see it by going into Settings -> Users and tapping the edit button.
 Your ID will be next to your name.